Gleyber Torres Preview, Player Props: Yankees vs. Blue Jays

-On Wednesday, Gleyber Torres (.371 slugging percentage in past 10 games, with no homers) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+Gleyber Torres -- with a slugging percentage of .378 in his past 10 games (including no home runs) -- will be in action for the New York Yankees versus the Toronto Blue Jays, with Chris Bassitt on the hill, on September 28 at 7:07 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-4) against the Blue Jays.

 Sportsbook Promo Codes